 7.6 Resource Type <symmKeyReg>

 The <symmKeyReg> resource shall represent a symmetric key that a source MAF Client has established with the MAF for distributing to authorized Target MAF Clients and/or another MAF.
 The MAF Client provides a list of authorized Targets when the resource is created – the present document does not specify how the MAF associates the list with the resource.
-The MAF, is coordination with the identified administrating stakeholder (M2M SP or MTE), can modify the list of authorized Targets and the expirationTime.
+The MAF, in coordination with the identified administrating stakeholder (M2M SP or MTE), can modify the list of authorized Targets and the expirationTime.

 The <symmKeyReg> resource shall contain no child resources.